 After lunch we meet up with local San guides and take a walk in the seemingly barren Kalahari, discovering the rich forms of life found here.
 The San guides share their in-depth knowledge of the region's flora and fauna with us, revealing how their ancestors have long survived in this dry environment as hunter-gatherers.

 This evening we are treated to traditional dance show, a cultural experience giving us more insight into the ancient ways of the San.
 These semi-nomadic people are known for their strong story-telling tradition, as well as their unique song and dance rituals.

 In the afternoon you have the chance to take an optional scenic flight over the Okavango Delta, from Maun.
 Viewing the delta from above reveals the grand scale and beauty of this unique ecosystem, allowing you to spot wildlife from above.
-We spend the third night in Maun, preparing for our magical delta trip.
-The guides will fill you in on what to expect in the delta and the activities lined up.
+We spend the third night in Maun, preparing for our magical delta day trip.
+The guides will fill you in on what to expect in the wild delta tomorrow.